Shwetabh1/Competitive_Coding/behavioural_questions.md

-Below two could be first/warmup question
+Below two could be first/warmup question:
-1. Brief Introduction.
+1. Brief Introduction about yourself.
 2. Why Changing Company?
 "Tell me why you applied" or "what makes your qualified?" or "walk through your experience".